If the brands on the Leap platform have one thing in common, it’s that they’re all growing. Fast.

 Your in-store technology is a crucial ingredient to success.
 It connects your inventory to your product on the floor, and is what you need to collect the right data to make informed decisions about every aspect of your business.
 It powers your omnichannel experience so you can truly stand out.
 What happens if your store WiFi cuts out, or your price scanners aren’t working?
 All of these systems and technologies are crucial to keeping your retail store humming along at maximum efficiency.

 The cost to acquire shoppers with digital and traditional advertising is skyrocketing.
 Retail can help you find and win new customers for less.
 This is key to maximizing customer lifetime value and exceeding your financial targets.
 Managing customer acquisition costs while increasing lifetime value through retention programs and loyalty marketing is an essential balancing act for a modern brand.
 You need to grow and replace lost customers without neglecting your existing shoppers or overspending on these or other areas of the business.
 Lowering customer acquisition cost and improving LTV will mean you have that much more breathing room.
+Learn how to lower your customer acquisition cost with retail here.

 Simply being open isn’t enough.
 Modern growth brands reach potential shoppers with their marketing efforts.
 Whether it’s geotargeted messages, loyalty programs, or special events, promotion is foundational to your continued business health.
+Learn how retail marketing can have a massive impact on your business here.

 Retail is a relationship business, and clienteling is one of the best ways to build relationships one-on-one.
 With the right tools and training, your associates can build long-lasting and profitable relationships by simply adding a personal touch to every purchase interaction.